MaroueneDakhlaoui/acredius/README.md

   (eg 2: for pipenv, run: pip install -r requirements.txt)
   - run the report launcher using : python report_launcher.py
   - You're good to go! you have the report explaining all the project steps and output in a browser.<br>
-Some additional information :
+Some additional information :<br>
-  Most of the functions are well commented and seperated from the report and can be found in backend_functions.py.
+  - Most of the functions are well commented and seperated from the report and can be found in backend_functions.py.<br>
-  There is a support notebook for the modeling section that the report can redirect you to.
+  - There is a support notebook for the modeling section that the report can redirect you to.<br>
-  The clean excel data that the model used is also available via a google drive redirection url found in the report.
+  - The clean excel data that the model used is also available via a google drive redirection url found in the report.<br>
-  Basically once you run the report in your browser you'll find everything.
+  - Basically once you run the report in your browser you'll find everything.<br><br>

   Thank you!